owlbarn/tutorial/book/nlp/README.md

 Topic 8:  new water killed high attack public farmers funding police urged
 ```

+Here each topic is represented by ten of its highest ranked words in the vocabulary.
-Each topic is a collection of ten words, but you can "feel" a common theme by connecting these dots together, even though some words may stride away a bit far away from this theme.
+but you can "feel" a common theme by connecting these dots together, even though some words may stride away a bit far away from this theme.
+We cannot directly observe the topic, only documents and words.
+Therefore the topics are latent.
 The word-topic matrix shows that. each word have different weight in the topic and the words in a topic is ranked according to the weight.
 Now that we know what each topic talks about, we can cluster the documents by their most prominent topic, or just discover what topics are covered in a document, with about how much percentage each.

 Next, we will briefly introduce how the training algorithm works to get the topics using LDA.
 The core idea here is that each document can be described by the distribution of topics, and each topic can be described by distribution of words.
-We cannot directly observe the topic, only documents and words.
-Therefore the topics are latent.
 During the training, we perform sampling on each document one by one  in the text corpus.
 In a document, we look at each word.
 We assume that all the other numbers in the two matrix are correct except for the current word we are looking at.